 Growing a lawn in Missouri can be a challenge, thanks to the state’s unpredictable climate and diverse soil types.
-Missouri’s hot and humid summers, combined with cold and dry winters, can make it difficult to keep grass healthy and green.
+Missouri’s hot and humid summers and cold and dry winters can make it difficult to keep grass healthy and green.
 Additionally, the state’s varying soil types, which range from heavy clay to sandy loam, can make it challenging to find the right grass seed that will thrive in your specific soil conditions.

 Quick answer: Tall Fescue is an excellent option that’s known for its adaptability and low maintenance.
 But, as with any type of lawn care, it depends on your lawn’s unique requirements and conditions.